Skip to content

 Fine Muscatel Tea

-Fascinating flavors from intriguing ecosystems:
+Fascinating Muscatel flavors from Intriguing Ecosystems

 This is also an interesting reason why our white tea, White Prakash, contains muscatel flavors.
-While other White Teas go through minimal processing, White Prakash, harvested during the second flush, go through a gentle rolling process that always them to gently ferment.
+While other White Teas go through minimal processing, White Prakash, harvested during the second flush, go through a gentle rolling process that allows them to gently ferment.
 This process highlights the sweet, spicy and musky notes that are reminiscent of muscat grapes in wine.

 Conclusion: Wine-Like and Elegant

-Though muscat wines and teas with muscatel notes are created through different processes, the sensorial enjoyment of both the wine and the tea are alike.
+Though muscat wines and teas with muscatel flavor notes are created through different processes, the sensorial enjoyment of both the wine and the tea are alike.
 The heady grape flavors found in muscatel tea mirrors the tasting experience of savoring fine muscatel wines.

 Just as wine enthusiasts appreciate the layers of taste in a well-aged vintage, tea lovers relish the multifaceted profile of muscatel tea, with delicate floral undertones and smooth, round impressions.
 Muscatel flavors create a bridge between the worlds of tea and wine, inviting enthusiasts to explore the complexity of both beverages.